Category Archives: Dee Wallace

 My preference is how Michael’s parents were portrayed in the original in their one brief scene.
 They appear to be an upstanding middle-class couple with a nice house and family.
 This makes Michael’s psychotic rampage all the more vague and confusing.

-The rest of the film is standard fare and a letdown compared to the ambitious first half, though there is way more violence and gore than can be imagined.
-The film feels haunting and brutal with an uncompromising approach by Zombie to kick the killings up ten notches.
+The rest of the film is standard fare and a letdown compared to the ambitious first half, though there is far more violence and gore than one could imagine.
+The film feels haunting and brutal, with Zombie’s uncompromising approach kicking the killings up ten notches.

 It’s like the original Halloween on steroids.

-The casting highlights start and stops with the exceptional Malcolm McDowell as the tortured Loomis.
-The famous actor, forever known as Alex in A Clockwork Orange (1971) carries the film with his expression-filled crystal blue eyes and tremendous acting ability.
+The casting highlights start and stop with the exceptional Malcolm McDowell as the tortured Loomis.
+The famous actor, forever known as Alex in A Clockwork Orange (1971), carries the film with his expression-filled, crystal blue eyes and tremendous acting ability.

 Another winning choice is Brad Dourif as Sheriff Lee Brackett.
-Classic film fans will remember the actor as a mental patient in One Flew Over the Cuckoo’s Nest in 1975 which he was Oscar-nominated.
+Classic film fans will remember the actor as a person with a mental health condition in One Flew Over the Cuckoo’s Nest in 1975, for which he was Oscar-nominated.